WiiLink24/WiiLink24.github.io/README.md

 # wiilink24.github.io
-This is **no longer** WiiLink24's official site!
+This is WiiLink24's official site!
-We have migrated to Google Sites!
-Note that the webpage wiilink24.github.io is now gone, go to wiilink24.com (which isn't up yet)!
+You can view our documentation on Google sites, where we keep API documentation. wiilink24.com (which isn't up yet) is where we shall route wiilink24.github.io!

 The archive is located [here](https://wiilink24-8ff305a4b1.drafts.github.io/)